carlosmertens/myWebsite/README.md

 ### Run

-Environment can be installed from `environment.yml` file.
+Environment can be installed from `requirenments.txt` file.

-In a terminal or command line window, navigate to the top-level project directory `wordsCount` (that contains this README and run one of the following:
+In a terminal or command line window, navigate to the top-level project directory `myWebsite` (that contains this README and run one of the following:

 ```
 python manage.py runserver